Rambutan: History

 Around the 13th to 15th centuries, Arab traders, who played a major role in Indian Ocean trade, introduced rambutans to Zanzibar and Pemba in East Africa.
-There are limited rambutan plantings in some parts of India.
 In the 19th century, the Dutch introduced rambutans from Indonesia in Southeast Asia, to Suriname in South America.
 Subsequently, the plants spread to the tropical Americas, planted in the coastal lowlands of Colombia, Ecuador, Honduras, Costa Rica, Trinidad, and Cuba.
 In 1912, rambutans were introduced to the Philippines from Indonesia.
 Further introductions were made in 1920 (from Indonesia) and 1930 (from Malaya), but until the 1950s its distribution was limited.

-There was an attempt to introduce rambutans to the Southeastern United States, with seeds imported from Java, Indonesia in 1906, but the species proved to be unsuccessful, except in Puerto Rico.
+An unsuccessful attempt was made to introduce the tree to the Southeastern United States, with seeds imported from Java in 1906.

-Etymology

-The name rambutan is derived from the Malay word rambut meaning 'hair' referring to the numerous hairy protuberances of the fruits, together with the noun-building suffix -an.
-Similarly, in Vietnam, they are called chôm chôm (meaning 'messy hair').
-The Chinese name is 红毛丹 (Mandarin hóngmáodān, Hokkien âng-mô͘-tan), literally 'red-haired pellet'.